morrownr/8812au-20210629/README.md

 -----

-Question: I bought two usb wifi adapters based on this chipset and am planning to use both in the same computer.
+Question: I bought two USB WiFi adapters based on this chipset and am planning to use both in the same computer.
 How do I set that up?

 Answer: Realtek drivers do not support more than one adapter with the